Ryan Gariepy

 Ryan Gariepy (born October 25, 1986) is a Canadian engineer, roboticist, and technology entrepreneur.
 He co-founded Clearpath Robotics with Matt Rendall, Bryan Webb, and Patrick Martinson in 2009, and subsidiary OTTO Motors in 2015.
-Gariepy currently serves as the Chief Technology Officer of both Clearpath Robotics and OTTO Motors, and as a founding board member of Open Robotics.
-He is named on over 40 patents and patents pending in the field of intelligent systems.
+Gariepy currently serves as the Vice President of Robotics of Rockwell Automation, the Chair of the Canadian Robotics Council, and as a founding board member of Open Robotics.
+Ryan is widely recognized as a leader in autonomous mobile robotics and is named on more than 80 patents and patents pending related to intelligent and autonomous systems.

+In 2023, Clearpath Robotics and its industrial division OTTO Motors were acquired by Rockwell Automation in a deal reported to be valued at up to US$600 million, marking one of the largest robotics exits in the world, and the largest in Canadian history.
+Following the acquisition, the companies continued operating under Rockwell Automation's Intelligent Devices division.

 Early life

 Ryan Gariepy was born in Barrie, Ontario, on October 25, 1986.
 He was valedictorian of the St. Peter's Catholic Secondary School class of 2004, where he received seven awards.
 He later entered the University of Waterloo, where he obtained a Bachelor of Applied Science degree in Mechatronics Engineering in 2009, and a Master of Science degree in Mechanical Engineering in 2012.

-He was an intern at Kiva Systems in 2007 (now Amazon Robotics).